xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/dark_mode/essence.md

-Implement dark mode with mode-watcher package: install, add ModeWatcher component to layout, create toggle controls using toggleMode/setMode/resetMode functions.
+Dark mode setup using mode-watcher with toggle components and theme control functions